NLeSC/python-template/{{cookiecutter.directory_name}}/README.dev.md

 isort --recursive {{ cookiecutter.package_name }}
 ```

+To fix readability of your code style you can use [yapf](https://github.com/google/yapf).

 You can enable automatic linting with `prospector` and `isort` on commit by enabling the git hook from `.githooks/pre-commit`, like so:

 ```shell